-- Rule 608.
-(1) If a facility receives hazardous waste accompanied by a manifest, then the owner or operator, or his or her agent, shall comply with 40 C.F.R. §264.71(a) and return a legible copy of the manifest to the director or his or her designee within a period of 10 days after the end of the month in which the waste was received.
-If the generator state and the destination state are the same, the owner or operator, or his or her agent, shall only submit 1 copy of the manifest to the director or his or her designee.
-If the facility receives hazardous waste from a conditionally exempt small quantity generator that is accompanied by a manifest, the facility is not required to submit a copy of that manifest to the director or his or her designee. - (2) If a facility receives a bulk shipment of hazardous waste from a rail or water transporter which is accompanied by a shipping paper containing all the information required on the manifest, excluding the site identification numbers, generator's certification, and signatures, then the owner or operator, or the owner or operator's agent, shall comply with 40 C.F.R. §264.71(b) and return a legible copy of the manifest to the director or his or her designee within a period of 10 days after the end of the month in which the waste was received.
+Rule 608.
+(1) If a facility receives hazardous waste accompanied by a manifest, then the owner or operator, or his or her agent, shall comply with 40 CFR 264.71(a).

+(2) If a facility receives a bulk shipment of hazardous waste from a rail or water transporter that is accompanied by a shipping paper containing all the information required on the manifest, excluding the site identification numbers, generator's certification, and signatures, then the owner or operator, or the owner or operator's agent, shall comply with 40 CFR 264.71(b) and return a legible copy of the manifest to the director or his or her designee within a period of 10 days after the end of the month in which the waste was received.
 If the generator state and the destination state are the same, the owner or operator, or his or her agent, shall only submit 1 copy of the manifest to the director or his or her designee.